 Negligent Operation, also referred to as operating negligently so as to endanger, is a criminal offense.
 A criminal charge for Negligent Operation can result in a criminal conviction on your record, a potential loss of your driver's license and can even result in potential jail time.
 If your employment requires driving or is subject to an RMV driver's history check, it is vital that you contact an experienced criminal defense attorney who handles these cases regularly, both in the Massachusetts courts and at the Registry of Motor Vehicles.

 You may be charged with Negligent Operation in Massachusetts if the police conclude that you drove your car in a manner that endangered the lives and safety of the public.
 Any time you do not use due care when you are driving, it is possible that you could be charged with Negligent Operation.
 If you are charged with Negligent Operation, it is important that you reach out to a Negligent Operation lawyer.
-Attorney David Ellison has handled countless cases of Negligent Operation of a Motor Vehicle in his career.
+Ellison Law LLC has lawyers who have handled countless cases of Negligent Operation of a Motor Vehicle in Massachusetts.

 A Negligent Operation charge has consequences for your insurance rates, your criminal record, and your license status.
 In Massachusetts, under Massachusetts General Laws chapter 90 section 24 Negligent Operation of a Motor Vehicle carries the following potential penalties:

 - Jail not less than 2 weeks, not more than 2 years

 - Possible 1 year license loss for a subsequent offense within 3 years

 WHAT ARE THE ELEMENTS OF NEGLIGENT OPERATION IN MASSACHUSETTS?

 To convict you for Negligent Operation of a Motor Vehicle, the prosecution must prove you did the following three things:

 - That you did so on a public way; and

 - That you did so in a negligent manner so that the lives or safety of the public might have been endangered.